rcazzara/seldovia/_people/Bailey_Clinton_Lynn.md

 cemetery_plot: 257
 source_file: Cemetery Directory
 ---
 **CLINTON LYNN BAILEY** was born in Council Bluff, Iowa on December 27, 1907 to **Isaac and Dolly Bailey**.

+In 1940 he was living in Wyoming and he was still there when he registered for the draft during WWII.
+He served in the US Navy aboard the USS Caution.

-On October 11, 1950 he married **Pearl MILNE** in Homer, Alaska.
+On October 11, 1950 he married **Pearl BUTLER Milne** in Homer, Alaska.
 He died on April 27, 1971 in Afognak, Alaska, and is buried in the Seldovia City Cemetery in Plot #257.